 The BEAT is imposed to the extent that 10% (5% for the 2018 calendar year) of the taxpayer’s ‘modified taxable income’ (generally, US taxable income determined without regard to any base-eroding tax benefit or the base-erosion percentage of the NOL deduction) exceeds the taxpayer’s regular tax liability net of most tax credits.
 The above percentages are changed to 11% and 6%, respectively, for certain banks and securities dealers.

-A base-eroding payment generally is any amount paid or accrued by the taxpayer to a related foreign person that is deductible for acquiring property subject to depreciation or amortisation, or for reinsurance payments.
+A base-eroding payment generally is any amount paid or accrued by the taxpayer to a related foreign person that is deductible or to acquire property subject to depreciation or amortisation, or for reinsurance payments.
 The category also includes certain payments by ‘expatriated entities’ subject to the anti-inversion rules of Section 7874.

 The provision is effective for base-erosion payments paid or accrued in tax years beginning after 31 December 2017.
 For tax years beginning after 31 December 2025, the percentage of modified taxable income that is compared against the regular tax liability increases to 12.5% (13.5% for certain banks and securities dealers) and allows all credits to be applied in determining the US corporation’s regular tax liability.
 Special rules apply for banks, insurance companies, and ‘expatriated entities'.